patysalazar/plos_project/README.md

 o	Join Can-ALE data to DAs, comparing with PLOS classifications.<br>

 ### Expected Contributions
 This study will develop a Pedestrian Level-of-Service (PLOS) measure, integrating socio-spatial epidemiology, GBA+, and data science to evaluate walkability equity in Saskatoon.
-The analysis will generate evidence on inequities in pedestrian infrastructure and walking behavior, highlighting which neighborhoods face the greatest barriers to active mobility.<br>
+The analysis will generate evidence on inequities in pedestrian infrastructure and walking behavior, highlighting which neighborhoods face the greatest barriers to active mobility.
 The findings will be shared with City of Saskatoon planners and public health stakeholders to inform local infrastructure decisions.
 The goal is to translate the analysis into practical insights that can guide investments directed at improving sidewalk quality, connectivity, and accessibility, ultimately promoting more active, healthy and inclusive communities. <br>

 ### References
 1. Raad N, Burke MI.
 What Are the Most Important Factors for Pedestrian Level-of-Service Estimation?
 A Systematic Review of the Literature.
 Transp Res Rec.
 2018;2672(35):101-117. doi:10.1177/0361198118790623 <br>